magk98/miniPythonProjects/README.md

 # miniPythonProjects
-Repository with small python programs which for my training
+Repository with small python programs for my training